anva76/Udacity-fsnd-project-02/frontend/README.md

 ```bash
 npm start
 ```
-> Please note that the option `--openssl-legacy-provider` may be required for compatibility reasons in order to launch it on newer Node.js versions.
+> Please note that the option `--openssl-legacy-provider` may be required for compatibility reasons in order to launch it on newer versions of Node.js.
 This option can be added to the `package.json` file:

 ```
   "scripts": {